ishanpranav/rebus/Design.md

 Each may carry at most one unit of _cargo_ (<!-- either -->a physical _commodity_<!-- or a group of _passengers_ -->) at any moment. <!--Non-passenger cargo--> A player may order a spacecraft to _jettison_ its cargo at any time.
 Although each type of cargo is uniquely identified by its _weight_, this property does not affect a spacecraft\'s ability to carry it.
 ## Navigation
-The game universe is a grid of _region of space_ which may be
+The game universe is a grid of _regions of space_ which may be
 - _empty_, containing no permanent features;
 - _stellar_, each containing one or more _stars_; or
 - _planetary_, each containing one or more _planets_.

 Stars are impassible; spacecraft may not enter stellar regions.

 All other celestial bodies are categorized as planets.
 Within the context of the game and its codebase, the term \"planet\" broadly refers to astronomical planets, as well as moons, satellites, and asteroids.

-The regions immediately
+The regions to the immediate
 - _north_,
 - _south_,
 - _east_, and